Samuel Ward Benedict

 "Samuel Ward Benedict, the founder of a well-known watch-making and jewelry firm of this City, died on Monday at his home at Rossville, Staten Island, where he has lived since 1835, at the age of 82 years.
 Mr. Benedict's direct ancestor, Thomas Benedict, came to America from Nottinghamshire, England, in 1638, and settled in Connecticut, where his descendants have lived to the present time.
 Samuel Ward Benedict was the son of Peter, a great-great-grandson of Thomas, and was born at Danbury, Conn., March 12, 1798.
 When a lad, he learned the watch and jewelry business, and in 1818, when his apprenticeship was finished, came to this City and worked for a time as a journeyman, but soon afterward began business on his own account.
 A few years before the great fire of 1835 he set up in Wall-street, corner of William-street, and here built up an excellent business.
 William-street was then within about one block of the East River, and Mr. Benedict established quite a reputation among the ship Captains for his chronometer-work.
 The Wall-street omnibuses were started from in front of his store, and it was there that the phrase "Benedict's time" became the popular form of indicating the correct City time.
 He subsequently removed to No. 5 Wall-street, where he did business until his retirement in 1860."

 Samuel married Susan S. Ovington, daughter of Unknown and Unknown, on 23 Jan 1822 in Danbury CT.
-(Susan S. Ovington was born on 18 Mar 1801 in Springfield NJ.)
+(Susan S. Ovington was born on 18 Mar 1801 in Springfield NJ and died on 30 Nov 1884.)